-|720+||Score 720 or higher and you’ll have a good chance of obtaining loans at the best interest rates.
+|720+||A credit score of 720 or higher means you’ll have a good chance of obtaining loans at the best interest rates.
 These loans may require less documentation and paperwork, and potentially less - or even no - down payment or collateral|

 |680 - 719||Score in this range, and you’ll usually be able to negotiate good items|

-|620 - 679||Landing in this range will place you under “standard” company rules, giving you less flexibility in choosing better loans or services.|
+|620 - 679||Landing in this range will place you under “standard” company rules, giving you less flexibility in deciding on the best car loans or services.|

 |580 - 619||You’ll be reviewed with a critical eye and will need compensation factors to be approved by companies for most loans or services.|

-|under 579||Not a happy place to find yourself.
+|Under 579||Not a happy place to find yourself.
 You’ll typically be required to provide a substantial down payment/ collateral and/or pay a higher interest rate.|

 In many cases, to mitigate the risk of fraud, the lender will require information about the specific vehicle you intend to purchase, such as: